 Everyone knows that Ravana was the king of Lanka, but very few know that the actual king of Lanka was Kuver, a half-brother of Ravana.
 According to Ramcharitmanas, Kuver was also a devotee of Shiva; being pleased with his penance, Shiva gave him Lanka, which Ravana later won in the battle with Kuver.

 Ravana was also a great devotee of Lord Shiva.
 Ravana cut off his head and dedicated it to Shiva as a symbol of his severe penance.
-Due to which Lord Shiva gave ten heads to Ravana; that’s why he is also known as Dashanan (the one with ten heads).
+Lord Shiva impressed by Ravana’s devotion, gave ten heads to Ravana; that’s why he is also known as Dashanan (the one with ten heads).

 8. Sri Ram also had a sister

 Rama, Lakshmana, Bharata, and Shatrughan were four brothers, and they also had an elder sister named Shanta.
-King Draupada had no children, so King Dasharatha gave his daughter Shanta to him.
+Shanta was the elder daughter of King Dasharatha and Kaushalya, but for some unknown reason, King Dasharatha gave her to King Rompad of Angadesh when she was young.

 9. Story of Meghnath